oasis-roles/meta_standards/CREATE_A_ROLE.md

 Setup environment
 =================

-The following Python tools should be isntalled in either a virtualenv or in your system or elsewise should be on your system path
+The following Python tools should be installed in either a virtualenv or in your system or elsewise should be on your system path:

 * ansible
 * ansible-lint